Home

 Duckweed and Hatiora Physical Information

 Duckweed and Hatiora physical information is very important for comparison.
-Duckweed height is 5.00 cm and width 0.12 cm whereas Hatiora height is Not Available and width Not Available.
+Duckweed height is 5.00 cm and width 0.12 cm whereas Hatiora height is 10.00 cm and width 10.00 cm.
 The color specification of Duckweed and Hatiora are as follows:

 Care of Duckweed and Hatiora

-Care of Duckweed and Hatiora include pruning, fertilizers, watering etc. Duckweed pruning is done No need to prune and Hatiora pruning is done Remove damaged leaves, Remove dead branches and Remove dead leaves.
+Care of Duckweed and Hatiora include pruning, fertilizers, watering etc. Duckweed pruning is done and Hatiora pruning is done Remove damaged leaves, Remove dead branches and Remove dead leaves.
 In summer Duckweed needs Aquatic Plant and in winter, it needs Aquatic Plant.
 Whereas, in summer Hatiora needs Lots of watering and in winter, it needs Average Water.